- Viewing Profile: Reputation: Iamjennifer

 Unless you're human obviously you would use the trinket that removes all impairing effects.

 For your second trinket, I recommend a Strength proc trinket.
 If you're human I recommend using an On-Use PvP trinket to replace the medallion.
 You want to use double PvP trinket now due to it giving bonus resilience which is HUGE.
 Rets are an extremely common train target.

 General Arena Tips

-Ret is a very strange spec, it's place in arena is rather vague.
+Ret is a very strange spec, their place in arena is rather vague.
 We have good burst damage during wings, but outside of that we're a bit gimped.
 We have INSANE off heals and good support, but we're also incredibly easy to CC as a melee class which throws everything off.

 As a ret pally, you always have to remember you ARE NOT a warrior.
 You need to watch your partners the entire game.
 Do not waste your extremely insane off heals, freedom, BOP, Sac.
 You are a support class that can burst once every 2 minutes!
 In an arena match my eyes are on my party screen the most.

 If you are playing with a DK or Warrior or Rogue, be considerate about your freedom.
-In 3s, I almost NEVER freedom myself.
 You can cleanse most of your roots, and my death knight can kill people around 2 times faster than me, why would I freedom myself?

 Ret PvP Stream